algomusic/M16/README.md

  Designed for use with the Arduino IDE.

- M16 is inspired by the 8-bit Mozzi audio library by Tim Barrass 2012
+ M16 was written by Andrew R., Brown in 2021 inspired by the 8-bit Mozzi audio library by Tim Barrass 2012

  It is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.